EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Hindutva in nationalist vocabulary (Bharat vs India)
+Hindutva in nationalist vocabulary (Bharat versus India)

 Discover how another country covers this same story.